nuxt/website-v2/content/en/guides/features/configuration.md

 ## Asynchronous Configuration

-Although it is better to use the normal configuration `export default {}` you can have an async configuration by exporting an async function that return the config object.
+Although it is better to use the normal configuration `export default {}` you can have an async configuration by exporting an async function that returns the config object.

 ```js{}[nuxt.config.js]
 import axios from 'axios'